-Site Description and Supporting Information 4

-A. Management Area DescriptionSite Map A-Location Map

-Site Map B-FMA Usage Zones 6

-Site Map C-Fertilizer Application Areas

-B. Fertilization Season

-2. Soil Test Summary and Results 9

-A. Fort Monroe Authority Turf, 46.0 acres

-A. Fertilizer Recommendations Summary: Fort Monroe Authority Turf, 46.0 at B. Recommended Monthly Fertilizer Application: Fort Monroe Authority Turf, 4.
-Fertilizer Application Record

-5. Virginia Nutrient Management Standards and Criteria, Revised July 2014 12

-VI.
-Turfgrass Nutrient Recommendations 12 16
+Site Description and Supporting Information 3 A. Management Area Description A. Fort Monroe Authority Turf, 46.0 acres A. Fertilizer Recommendations Summary: Fort Monroe Authority Turf, 46.0 at B. Recommended Monthly Fertilizer Application: Fort Monroe Authority Turf, 44.
+Fertilizer Application Record cres 5.
+Virginia Nutrient Management Standards and Criteria, Revised July 2014 11 VI.
+Turfgrass Nutrient Recommendations 1

 The Fort Monroe Authority Department agrees to comply with all requirements set forth in the Nutrient Management Training and Certification Regulations, 4 VAC 50-85 et seq., and to follow recommendations for turf fertilization and management as described in the Virginia Nutrient Management Standards and Criteria, Revised July 2014.
 This includes implementing the Department of Conservation and Recreation's approved Nutrient Management Plan and maintaining fertilization records.
-All nutrient applications performed by Fort Monroe Authority staff shall comply with the provisions of this Nutrient Management Plan as of February 7, 2018.
+All nutrient applications shall comply with the provisions of this Nutrient Management Plan upon receipt of the approved plan.